 Is it obvious how the bumphead parrotfish got its name?
 The bumphead parrotfish (Bolbometopon muricatum) commands attention with its robust build, growing up to four feet (1.2m) long and weighing over 100 pounds (45kg).
 The species can be found in the Indo-Pacific, showing off its vibrant mix of blue, green, and yellow hues.
 The bumphead parrotfish stands out amidst the colorful coral tapestry that serves as its habitat.

 What truly sets this fish apart is its prominent forehead bump, giving it an almost prehistoric appearance.
-This specialized structure, known as the “bumphead,” is made of dense bone and is used by the fish to effortlessly crunch through the tough exoskeletons of coral.
+This specialized structure, known as the “bumphead,” is made of dense bone.
+It and is used by the fish to effortlessly crunch through the tough exoskeletons of coral.
 However, the bumphead parrotfish’s fascinating role extends far beyond its appearance.
 It plays a crucial ecological role as nature’s reef sculptor.
 As it voraciously feeds on algae and coral, it inadvertently helps maintain a healthy balance within the reef ecosystem.

 8. Monkeyface Prickleback